Personal Loan Basics

 Are there any hidden fees with a loan?

-Reputable providers are upfront about their fees.
-The common ones to look for: an origination fee for processing the loan, a late payment fee if you miss a due date, and sometimes a prepayment penalty if you pay off early.
-Do not rely on the summary sheet.
-Read the full loan agreement before you sign.
-The summary tells you what the company wants to highlight.
+Reputable lenders are upfront about their fees.
+The ones to look for: an origination fee for processing the loan, a late payment fee if you miss a due date, and occasionally a prepayment penalty.
+Don't rely on the summary sheet - read the full loan agreement before you sign.
+The summary highlights what the lender wants you to see.
 The agreement tells you everything.

 What is an origination fee?

-An origination fee is what some providers charge to process and fund your credit.
-It is typically expressed as a percentage of the loan amount and deducted from your proceeds before you receive the funds.
-If you borrow $10,000 with a 3% origination fee, you will receive $9,700.
-This matters when you are calculating how much to borrow: if you need the full $10,000 in hand, you may need to request a slightly higher amount to account for it.
+An origination fee is what some lenders charge to process and fund your loan.
+It's typically expressed as a percentage of the loan amount and deducted from your proceeds before you receive the funds.
+If you borrow $10,000 with a 3% origination fee, you'll receive $9,700.
+This matters when you're calculating how much to borrow: if you need the full $10,000 in hand, you may need to request a slightly higher amount to cover the fee.

 Can I negotiate loan terms with a lender?

-More often than people realize, yes.
-Some providers will work with you on the origination fee, the repayment term, or occasionally the rate, especially if you have a strong credit profile or are an existing customer.
-It does not always work, but asking costs you nothing.
-Come prepared: if you have competing offers showing better terms, that gives you real leverage in the conversation.
+More often than people think, yes.
+Some lenders will work with you on the origination fee, the repayment term, or even the rate - especially if you have strong credit or are an existing customer.
+It doesn't always work, but asking costs nothing.
+Come prepared: if you have competing offers with better terms, that gives you real leverage.

 Is loan interest tax‑deductible?

-For most borrowers, the answer is no. Unlike mortgage interest or student loan interest, the interest on this type of credit is generally not tax‑deductible for individual borrowers.
-The exception is if you use the loan specifically for business purposes and can document that clearly.
-If you are in that situation, a tax professional is the right person to ask.
-Do not rely on general guidance for a business deduction.
+For most borrowers, the answer is no. Unlike mortgage or student loan interest, personal loan interest is generally not tax‑deductible.
+The exception: if you use the loan strictly for business purposes and can clearly document it.
+If that's you, talk to a tax professional - don't rely on general guidance for a business deduction.

 Avoiding Scams & Verifying Lenders